 The story so far...

 In 2019-20, the school opened a branch campus less than a kilometer from the original school site, which has opened as a Secondary school.
 The original school has reverted to Primary only.
-However, admissions and management are currently still with the original team.
-A separate review for the Secondary school will take place once sufficient information is available.
+However, admissions and management are still with the original team.

-Overall and across both campuses, AIS currently has 2,182 children on its register, and there are 192 teachers and 41 teaching assistants working at the school.
+Overall and across both campuses, AIS currently has 2,750 children on its register, and there are 269 teachers and 46 teaching assistants working at the school.
 The largest student nationality group is Philipino, and there are a small number of Emirati students (22).
 Most teachers are from India.
-Student numbers have fallen quite significantly in the past few years (down from 2,310 in 2016-17) and this had a positive impact on the staff to student ratio of 1:11 which is on the low side – a positive for students.
-In addition, teacher turnover at 5% (compared with 12% and 10% over the previous two years) is also well below the average of between 20-22% and represents a key indicator of stability within the school.
+Student numbers had fallen quite significantly in the past few years (down from 2,310 in 2016-17).
+However, with the expansion of student numbers by close to 600 and the addition of a further 60+ teachers this has had a positive impact on the staff to student ratio of 1:10 which is on the low side.
+In addition, teacher turnover at 10% (compared with 12%, 10% and 5% over the previous three years) is also well below the average of between 20-22% and represents a key indicator of stability within the school.

 The ethos and vision of the school, shared by all staff, together with inspirational leadership, are, according to the Inspectors, the main drivers of its success.